bobtodd/notes/homebrew/python.md

 Setting Up for Scientific Computation
 -------------------------------------

 The package NumPy requires the Fortran compiler.
 This is most conveniently installed via Homebrew.
+This used to be a separate `gfortran` package, but now this has been rolled into `gcc`:

-    brew install gfortran
+    brew install gcc

+This will add the dependencies `gmp, mpfr, libmpc, isl`.

 With that installed, I can now go ahead and set up the packages I want for my respective scientific sandboxes.
 First I'll set up the sandbox with Python 3.